Erudika/para-client-ios/README.md

 objects are stored in a NoSQL data store or any old relational database, then automatically indexed by a search engine and finally, cached.

-This is the Swift client for Para for iOS, tvOS, OS X and watchOS.
+This is the Swift client for Para for iOS, tvOS, macOS and watchOS.

 ### Quick start